-Originating from a single gym opened by Joe Gold in 1965, Gold's Gym has since expanded to become the world's largest chain of co-ed gyms.
-With more than 3 million members at more than 600 locations worldwide, each gym has an average of 5,000 members.
-Of these members, Gold's estimates 52 percent are female and 48 percent male.
+Originating from a single Venice Beach gym opened by Joe Gold in 1965, Gold's Gym has since expanded to become the world's largest chain of co-ed gyms.
+With more than 3 million members at more than 700 locations worldwide, that would mean that each gym has an average of 4,200 members.

 But there's a downside to this calculation.
 The average number of members per Gold's franchise is calculated as the approximate number of members divided by the number of locations worldwide.